myreen/tda283_website/pages/project.md

 Needless to say, you should test your project extensively.
 We provide a [testsuite](/resources#testsuite) of programs and will run your compiler on these.
-You may download the testsuite from the course web site.
+You can download the testsuite from the course web site and run it locally or on a Chalmers machine (e.g., `remote11` or a Linux lab machine).
 The testsuite contains both correct programs (in subdirectory `testsuite/good`) and illegal programs (in subdirectory `testsuite/bad`).
 For the good programs the correct output is provided in files with suffix `.output`.
 The bad programs contain examples of both lexical, syntactical and type errors.

 Already after having produced the parser you should therefore write a main program and try to parse all the test programs.
 The same holds for the type